Contributed by: Tony Anscombe, Online Safety Expert at AVG Technologies

 - Parents need to start monitoring and engaging in their child’s internet habits – While you should not be ‘snooping’ on your child’s online activity, showing an active interest in what your child is doing online is an important part of development.
 It’s important to start this discussion from an early age and if you are unsure how to go about it why not use Magda & Mo – our interactive online safety e-book that walks children through different scenarios they could be confronted with online.
 Don’t forget that simply communicating with your child and asking the right questions about their internet use can be enough to spot the signs of trouble.

-- Teachers need to receive the proper training – As many children’s first port of call when they have concerns about the online world, teachers should be given all the necessary resources to tackle the online issues they’re being confronted with.
-If your child’s school does not have these readily available why not take a look at some of the free education resources online?
-Childnet (www.childnet.com), The Safer Internet Centre (www.saferinternet.org.uk) and my recent book – ‘One Parent to Another’ – are good places to start, and continue your own online education.
+- Teachers need to receive the proper training – Like many children’s first port of call when they have concerns about the online world, teachers should be given all the necessary resources to tackle the online issues they’re being confronted with.
+If your child’s school does not have these readily available why not take a look at some of the free educational resources online?
+Childnet (www.childnet.com), The Safer Internet Centre (www.saferinternet.org.uk) and my recent book – ‘One Parent to Another’, and Safety Detective www.safetydetectives.com– are good places to start, and continue your own online education.